 - Similarly, if you use your car to charge electronic devices, make sure the vehicle is well away from your home’s doors, windows and vents to ensure carbon monoxide doesn’t build up in your living spaces, which can be deadly.

 - Keep freezers and refrigerators closed.
 According to ready.gov, the refrigerator will keep food cold for about four hours and a full freezer will keep the temperature for about 48 hours.
 Throw away food that has been exposed to temperatures 40 degrees or higher for two hours or more, or that has an unusual odor, color, or texture.
+Please review the OSU Extension Services guidelines on what to do if your freezer stops working.

 - If you are able, check on your neighbors.
 Older adults and young children are especially vulnerable to extreme temperatures